rolandsmeenk/ModernApps/README.md

 ModernForum
   - First of my modern apps .
 Its built using TypeScript
+  - It will look/feel like Outlook.com
+  - Functionality will be based on "Forums"
   - Needs:
       - VS2012
       - Azure .NET SDK ( http://www.windowsazure.com/en-us/develop/net/ )